valfonsoardila/AttendyLog-App/README.md

 # AttendyLog App
 Web application for managing attendance at capacity.
-With clean code, dockerized app, use of turborepo and state management with Zustand.
+With clean code use of turborepo and state management with Zustand.
 JSONplaceholder API consumption

 ## `URL`: https://attendylog-app.web.app/